run-x/opta-docs/content/en/Modules/GCP/_index.md

 title: "GCP modules"
 linkTitle: "GCP"
 weight: 2
-description: This section provides the list of module types for GCP users to use in opta configuration files.
+description: This section provides the list of module types for GCP users to use in Opta configuration files.
 ---